tytydraco/yessleep/out/My_Fiancé_Wont_Leave_the_Guest_Room_and_I_Dont_Know_What_to_Do.md

 Between a fairly limited (tiny) budget, predatory real estate companies, and a healthy amount of flat out lies on website listings, you can imagine me and my fiance, Hailey’s, surprise when we came across a listing that was, by most metrics, a dream home.

-It was a two story home near downtown Athens, Georgia.
+It was a two story home near downtown.
 It was within walking distance to grocery stores, gas stations, restaurants and bars.
 It was almost perfectly in-between both of our jobs, and within 15 minutes of each to boot.
 We shouldn't have even been allowed to set eyes on a house like this, but it was well within our pitiful price range.

 We met with an agent who showed us the home.
 For a house built over a century ago, it was in remarkable shape.
 It was decorated with antiques, the walls were lined with paintings, portraits, and photographs of the original owners.